rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 	Messages that do not conform to the protocol should generate an error printed to the console that is visually distinct from the protocol-supported error message.
 Indent it and use a different format.
 I like `!!!!!
 Error` but that may be a little dire for your tastes. &nbsp;

 5. Attach the potentiometer and ultrasonic sensors to your Arduino.
 The wiring is the same as in the past.

 6. Update your delta time loop to also read the value of the potentiometer, sending it after the `millis()` message.
 This is the `0x33` message.

 7. Likewise update your Java code to read this number and print it out nicely.

 8. Continue doing this for the other keys: send and a receive a raw time reading from the ultrasonic sensor.
 This is the `0x34` message.

 9. When the potentiometer reading is above a threshold value (feel free to use whatever value you chose in that assignment, or pick a new value) send a message with the error string "High alarm".
 This key = `0x31` message should come at the end of all output.

-10. On the Java side, when you receive a distance value from the ultrasonic sensor you should convert it to the appropriate engineering units (&mu;s), then display the computed distance values. **Note**, your conversion code is now in Java, not in C.
+10. On the Java side, when you receive a distance value from the ultrasonic sensor you should convert it to the appropriate engineering units (&mu;s), then display the computed distance value. **Note**, your conversion code is now in Java, not in C.

 ### Guidelines